kapil5kc/mac-n-REST/README.md

 ## Usage
 **www.macaddress.io provides 3 specific details for a given MAC Address/OUI, namely 'Vendor Details', 'Block Details' & 'MAC Address Details'**
+These details can be fetched via REST API either using Query Based or Header Based Authentication.
+We have used Header based Authentication here written in Python.
 The Program runs on a docker container where MAC address can be passed as an argument.

 Example : docker run <image_name> <mac_address>